mdn/content/files/en-us/web/api/fenced_frame_api/communication_with_embedded_frames/index.md

 ![Diagram illustrating the difference between local storage and shared storage and communication with an iframe, as explained below](iframe-storage-communication.png)

-When the third-party code is embedded in an `<iframe>`, the `<iframe>` and the embedder can send messages freely to each other to request data to be written into their [shared storage](/en-US/docs/Web/API/Shared_Storage_API).
+When the third-party code is embedded in an `<iframe>`, the `<iframe>` and the embedder can send messages freely to each other to request data to be written into their client-side [shared storage](/en-US/docs/Web/API/Shared_Storage_API).
 The embedder can send a request to that `<iframe>` to write data into its own third-party storage with a cross-document communication channel using {{domxref("Window.postMessage()")}}.
 The third party can also send `postMessage()` requests to the embedder.

 From the `<iframe>`, you can listen to a [`message`](/en-US/docs/Web/API/Window/message_event) event that comes from the embedder.
-When the embedder dispatches a message to the `<iframe>` using `postMessage()`, the `<iframe>` can take that data and store it in its own shared storage.
+When the embedder dispatches a message to the `<iframe>` using `postMessage()`, the `<iframe>` can take that data and store it in its own client-side shared storage.
 Conversely, the `<iframe>` can dispatch a message that the embedder can listen to, and respond by writing data into its shared storage.

 ## How to communicate between the embedder and a `<fencedframe>`

-Sometime in the future, fenced frames will likely become more common as they will be used for use cases such as displaying targeted ads selected via the [Protected Audience API](https://developer.chrome.com/en/docs/privacy-sandbox/fledge/) and {{domxref("WindowSharedStorage.selectURL()")}}.
+Fenced frames are intended to be used for cases such as displaying targeted ads selected via the [Protected Audience API](https://developer.chrome.com/en/docs/privacy-sandbox/fledge/) and {{domxref("WindowSharedStorage.selectURL()")}}.
 Communicating between `<fencedframe>`s and other pages outside the `<fencedframe>` on the page is intentionally limited, but one method of communication between the embedder and shared storage worklets does exist — {{domxref("FencedFrameConfig.setSharedStorageContext()")}}.

 > **Note:** Within the same `<fencedframe>` tree, communication between frames is allowed.
 For example, a root `<fencedframe>` can send a message to a child `<iframe>` in its own tree, and a child `<iframe>` can send a message to the parent `<fencedframe>`.